kotfu/marked-bonus-pack/README.md

 ### TextMate

 Double-click on the `Marked 2` bundle to open it in TextMate's Bundle Editor.
-You can access the preview commands using `Control-Command-M`.
+You can access the preview commands using `Control-Alt-M`.
 There are two of these commands, one previews the current document and will watch the associated file for future changes, the other previews the current selection using a temporary file.
 The latter will not update automatically.

 ### Sublime Text 2